jaredrummler/AndroidProcesses/README.md

 Limitations
 -----------

-System apps may not be visible because they have a higher SELinux context than third party apps.
+* System apps will not be included on some Android versions because they have a higher SELinux context.

-Some information that was available through  [ActivityManager#getRunningAppProcesses()](http://developer.android.com/intl/zh-cn/reference/android/app/ActivityManager.html#getRunningAppProcesses()) is not available using this library ([pkgList](http://developer.android.com/reference/android/app/ActivityManager.RunningAppProcessInfo.html#pkgList), [lru](http://developer.android.com/intl/zh-cn/reference/android/app/ActivityManager.RunningAppProcessInfo.html#lru), [importance](http://developer.android.com/intl/zh-cn/reference/android/app/ActivityManager.RunningAppProcessInfo.html#importance), etc.).
+* This is not a full replacement of [getRunningAppProcesses()](http://developer.android.com/intl/zh-cn/reference/android/app/ActivityManager.html#getRunningAppProcesses()).
+The library does not provide a processes' [pkgList](http://developer.android.com/reference/android/app/ActivityManager.RunningAppProcessInfo.html#pkgList), [lru](http://developer.android.com/intl/zh-cn/reference/android/app/ActivityManager.RunningAppProcessInfo.html#lru), or [importance](http://developer.android.com/intl/zh-cn/reference/android/app/ActivityManager.RunningAppProcessInfo.html#importance).

-This is currently not working on the N developer preview.
+* This is currently not working on the N developer preview.

 Download
 --------